 Medical and emergency services

 For emergencies dial 469-1000 (Hotel Fairmont Acapulco Princess) and ask for the medical service extension.
-From your room dial 41309 and 41310.
-The Association will cover the emergency expenses, which include medical fees.
-Hospital bills and other expenses will be covered by the attendees.
+From your room dial 41309 and 41310 The Association will cover any emergency transport by ambulance to the closest hospital.
+However, hospital bills and other expenses will be covered by the attendees.

 The information counters will receive any notification on lost and found objects.